apyosi/team-profile-generator/README.md

   </ol>
 </details>

 <h2 id="description">🧾 Description</h2>

 The task is to take the given starter code and convert it into a working Node.js command-line application.
-This application will take in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
+This application will take in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person(Manager, engineers and interns).
+Tests have been provided, so sure every part of the code must passes each provided test.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <h2 id="installation">🛠️ Installation</h2>

-Install node.js and clone the reopsitory
+Clone the reopsitory and `npm install` to install the required packages **inquirer** and **jest**.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <h2 id="usage">▶️ Usage</h2>

-Run in cli the following command: `node index.js`
+Run in CLI the following command: `node index.js`

 https://user-images.githubusercontent.com/107482495/222146159-281c5226-d707-4172-a2a8-a4a87dee6040.mp4